jroivas/bizarre/README.md

 Syntax is command `|` followed by type, colon `:` and name of stack.
 After this command, proper type stack is created and selected active.

-To switch to differenc stack, use selector command again:
+To switch to different stack, use selector command again:

     |num1